 Doing Justice is based on presentations that Jacobsen, as Director of Gamaliel’s National Clergy Caucus, made at Gamaliel’s clergy-training center.
 Because its ideas are such an influential component in training Gamaliel participants and because it is described as “an introductory theology of congregation-based community organizing,” Doing Justice is worth examining in some detail.

 For one thing, its political perspective views the United States as a dark force in the world: “Those Christians who feel at home in the United States can do so only because they have buffered themselves from the brutal conditions of poverty, blinded themselves to the realities of racism, and deluded themselves into imagining that the vast military force of this country is the agent of justice.
-Many such Christians worship the idol of prosperity and have quieted their conscience in return for lives of relative ease and material comfort.” (p.
+Many such Christians worship the idol of prosperity and have quieted their conscience in return for lives of relative ease and material comfort.”
+(Doing Justice, p.
 2)

 Therefore, Jacobsen’s solutions to poverty will not be found in entrepreneurship or job creation but in organizing for activism: “One way to grasp the significance of congregation-based community organizing is to encounter its achievements.
 Jesus curses the fig tree that bears no fruit.
 Given that churches are notoriously fruitless when it comes to producing social justice, organizers must be blessed indeed with a charisma that flows directly from the Holy Spirit.
-For those within the church who long for the church ‘to set at liberty those who are oppressed,’ it is inspiring and encouraging to see the just fruits of congregation-based community organizing.” (p 28)
+For those within the church who long for the church ‘to set at liberty those who are oppressed,’ it is inspiring and encouraging to see the just fruits of congregation-based community organizing.”
+(Doing Justice, p 28)

 The way Jacobsen has framed his argument for congregation-based community organizing is typical of liberationism.
 “Church”, evangelization, the work of the Holy Spirit – and a host of other religious elements that have traditional meanings – are politicized.
 The spiritual fruits Jesus demanded of his followers are replaced with the fruits of community organizing; the graces of the Holy Spirit are reduced to an organizers charisma.